Samiha07/project_event_management_system-main/README.md

 ### Technologies used :
 #### Frontend:

- * Using my own Custom UI : Here I had pick a JS/CSS for the front end and use Django Page Templates.
-But for the APIs I used dynamic front-end as its require base.
+ *  Here I had pick a JS/CSS for the front end and use Django Page Templates.

 #### Backend: